 This degree will enhance the resumes of filmmakers, cinema researchers, and any story-oriented communicators; adding intellectual substance to the stories they tell, helping them study and target the audiences they want to reach, and equipping them to create powerful, world-changing visual narratives.

 Whether they choose to create: feature films, shorts, effective video promos for non-profits, interactive web series, new media experiences, or something new, creative visual communicators will learn to tell compelling stories with a clear message.
 They will learn how to measure and enhance the reach and effectiveness of their Christ-centered messages.

 The degree embraces the common ground between filmmaking, theology, and the communication field, developing a knowledge base that synthesizes solid filmmaking techniques with new media technologies, foundational theology and an understanding of audience's worldview perspectives.

 A few of the many potential career options include:

 - Promotional video creator for, churches, conferences, non-profits or outreach groups

 - Church pastor specializing in film and media outreach

-Applicants must meet general admission requirements as outline in the Graduate Bulletin.
-A complete application must be submitted by August 15.
+Applicants must meet general admission requirements as outlined in the Graduate Bulletin.
+A complete application must be submitted by May 1.
 A complete application consists of:

 - The application form